Guy Hands

 Guy Hands (born 27 August 1959) is an English financier and investor.
-He is most notable as the founder and chairman of Terra Firma Capital Partners, one of the largest private equity firms in Europe.
-Hands also served as chairman of the UK music company EMI.
+He is most notable as the founder and former chairman of Terra Firma Capital Partners, one of the largest private equity firms in Europe.
+Hands also was chairman of the UK music company EMI.

 Hands is well known for his frequently outspoken comments about the private equity industry.
-In April 2009 he moved from the UK to Guernsey where Terra Firma is based.
+In April 2009, he moved from the UK to Guernsey where Terra Firma is based.

 Biography

 Hands was born in London, to South African parents, who had lived in Southern Rhodesia.
 As a small boy he attended Holy Trinity School, Cookham, where he was diagnosed as severely dyslexic.
 At the age of nine, he was sent to Ravenscroft, a prep school which had a specialist class for dyslexics, and in a Ravenscroft production of Macbeth in 1970 he played the part of Lady Macbeth opposite Christopher Newbury as Macbeth.
 From there, he went on to The Judd School, at Tonbridge, where there is now a Guy Hands Library.

 Hands studied Philosophy, Politics and Economics at Mansfield College, Oxford.
 While there, he held the office of Bursar of the Oxford Union and was also President of the Oxford University Conservative Association in Michaelmas Term 1980.
 Hands later provided funding for construction of the Hands Building at Mansfield College.